jevgenik/manuals/ROS2/ros2_control.md

                               As input it takes velocity commands for the robot body, which are translated to wheel commands for the differential drive base.
                               Odometry is computed from hardware feedback and published
                               Documentation: [diff_drive_controller](https://control.ros.org/master/doc/ros2_controllers/diff_drive_controller/doc/userdoc.html)
+- **Hardware components** represent abstraction of physical hardware in ros2_control framework.
+There are three types of
+                          hardware Actuator, Sensor and System
 - **pluginlib** - pluginlib is a library for writing and dynamically loading plugins.
                   Plugins are classes that are loaded at runtime using the C++ classloader.
                   Plugins are useful for making code more modular and reusable.
-                  For example, a plugin can be used to implement a controller for a robot.
+                  For example, a plugin can be used to implement a hardware interface for a robot.
-                  The plugin can be loaded at runtime and used to control the robot.
                   Documentation: [pluginlib](https://docs.ros.org/en/iron/Tutorials/Beginner-Client-Libraries/Pluginlib.html)